-(6) Repeating an Examination:
+- (7) Repeating an Examination:

-- (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a reexamination on two separate occasions at six (6) monthly intervals. - (ii) The Part I Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part I Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (b) Final Re-Examination
+- (a) Part I Re-Examination

+- (i) A candidate who has failed the Part I Examination may be permitted a re-examination on two separate occasions at six (6) monthly intervals.

+- (ii) The Part I Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part I Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate.

 - (i) The Final Re-examination will be held every six (6) monthly.
 There is no limit on the total attempts, as long as the candidate is still within the maximum duration of study which shall be seven (7) years from the first date of registration. - (ii) The Final Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Final Examination.
-Candidates will be required to re-sit all components. - (iii) After the maximum duration of study is over, the candidate is considered to have failed the Final Examination and shall not be permitted to repeat the programmes of study.
+However, a candidate who has passed Component A previously will not be required to re-sit this component for one subsequent Final Re-Examination.
+Should the candidate fail the one subsequent Final Re-Examinations, he will be required to resit Component A at the two subsequent Final Re-Examination. - (iii) After the maximum duration of study is over, the candidate is considered to have failed the Final Examination and shall not be permitted to repeat the programmes of study.

-No candidate shall be recommended for the award of the Degree of Master of Neurosurgery unless he has successfully completed all parts of the course, completed the minimum duration of the study and has passed the prescribed Examinations.
+No candidate shall be recommended for the award of the Degree of Master of Neurosurgery unless he/she has successfully completed all parts of the course, completed the minimum duration of the study and has passed the prescribed Examinations.